 2. Gather Evidence to Support Your Claim

 If you hire a disability lawyer, the burden of compiling the necessary evidence to support your claim will fall largely on them.
-You won’t have to stress yourself talking to your doctors or thinking about what type of evidence you need to get.
+You won’t have to stress yourself talking to your doctors or thinking about what type of medical evidence you need to get.

 Most of the time, they will focus on your medical records.
 First, you’ll need to sign a medical records release.
 Then, they will talk to your doctors and any medical professional who treated you.
 They will ask for written statements, diagnoses, and the like.
 If necessary, they will also get sworn statements from the people who know about your disability.
 This is especially true if you’re applying for SSDI since it’s a disability-based benefit.

 3. File a Request for Reconsideration